 TAC §229.3(2)—Participants in an Educator Preparation Program must complete a survey evaluating the preparation he or she received in the EPP.
 Completion and submission to the SBEC of the survey is a requirement for issuance of a standard certificate.
 Students must complete the SB 174 Teacher Exit Survey prior to recommendation for the Standard Teaching Certificate.
 Computers will be provided to the students for this purpose or they may use the Teacher Education Computer Lab.

-However, when you have run out of local level options and you believe state or federal education requirements have been/are being violated, you may wish to seek resolution through the Texas Education Agency’s complaints process.
+When an individual has exhausted local level options and believed that the state or federal education requirements have been (are being violated), the individual may seek resolution through the Texas Education Agency’s complaints process.
 A complaint is usually the first step in the dispute resolution process.
-The Texas Education Agency is required to investigate complaints that violate the Individuals with Disabilities Education Act or any state special education law or rule.
+The Texas Education Agency is required to investigate complaints that violate the Individuals with Disabilities Education Act, or any state special education law or rule.
+The following items will direct individuals through the complaint process:

-Once TEA and your school district have received your complaint, the district may wish to resolve your complaint locally.
-Perhaps you and the district can reach an agreement that will resolve your complaint.
+Once TEA and your institution has received your complaint, the institution may wish to resolve your complaint locally.
+Perhaps you and the institution can reach an agreement that will resolve your complaint.
 If this happens, you will be asked to send a letter to the investigator withdrawing your complaint.
-Perhaps you and the district can agree to go to mediation.
+Perhaps you and the institution can agree to go to mediation.

-However, if your complaint is not resolved at the local level or you do not wish to go to mediation, the school district may submit an early resolution proposal (ERP) to TEA.
+However, if your complaint is not resolved at the local level or you do not wish to go to mediation, the institution may submit an early resolution proposal (ERP) to TEA.
 TEA then will have the option to accept the early resolution proposal or to reject it.
 If TEA does not accept the early resolution proposal, it will then investigate your complaint and make a determination.
 According to federal law, TEA has 60 days to investigate the complaint unless there are circumstances that make it necessary to extend the timelines.
-A written decision, including findings of fact and conclusions, will be sent to the parents upon completion.
-More information, including specific timelines, can be found here: http://www.tea.state.tx.us/index2.aspx?id=2147497560
+A written decision, including findings of fact and conclusions, will be sent to complainant upon completion.
+More information, including specific timelines, can be found here:http://www.tea.state.tx.us/index2.aspx?id=2147497560

 Address Complaints to: